 Mixpanel pricing page: Mixpanel is free for up to 100K tracked users/month, with paid pricing starting at $25/month

-Amplitude also touts itself as the better alternative to Google Analytics because it allows you to choose what metrics to track, build different dashboards for different projects, and it was built specifically for product teams.
+Amplitude also touts itself as an excellent alternative to Google Analytics because it allows you to choose what metrics to track, build different dashboards for different projects, and it was built specifically for product teams.

 Unlike GA 3, but similar to GA 4, Amplitude lets you sit in the passenger seat as your website visitor or customers drive through your website.
 It also lets you run experiments and validate conclusions through tracking:

-In addition to that, it also gather specific data on each user that visits your tool or site:
+In addition to that, it also gathers specific data on each user that visits your tool or site.